 VII.
-LEGISLATIVE OFFICERS AND EMPLOYEES
+Legislative Officers and Employees

-RULE 45.
-Elected Officers. - (a) The House shall elect one of its members Speaker.

-- (b) The House shall elect one of its members Speaker Pro Tempore who shall perform such duties as the Speaker may assign and shall preside over the House in the absence or incapacity of the Speaker and shall perform all of the duties of the Speaker until such time the Speaker may assume the Chair. - (c) The House shall elect a Principal Clerk, who shall continue in office until another is elected.
-The Speaker shall appoint a Reading Clerk and a Sergeant-at-Arms, who shall serve at the Speaker's pleasure.
-The Principal Clerk, Reading Clerk, and Sergeant-at-Arms shall have and perform duties and responsibilities, not inconsistent with these Rules, as the Speaker may assign.
-In addition, the Sergeant-at-Arms may assign the Reading Clerk additional duties, to be performed while the House is not in its daily session. - RULE 46.
-Assistants to Principal Clerk and Sergeant-at-Arms.
-The Principal Clerk and the Sergeant-at-Arms may appoint, with the approval of the Speaker, such assistants as may be necessary to the efficient discharge of the duties of their respective offices. - RULE 47.
-Speaker's Clerk, Chaplain, and Pages. (a) The Speaker may appoint one or more clerks to the Speaker, a Chaplain of the House, and pages to wait upon the sessions of the House. - (b) When the House is not in session, the pages shall be under the supervision of the Supervisor of Pages. - (c) No member may have more than 10 persons designated as honorary pages. - RULE 48.
-Clerks and Secretaries. (a) Each standing committee and permanent subcommittee shall have a clerk.
-The clerk to a standing committee or permanent subcommittee shall serve as secretary to the Chair of the standing committee or permanent subcommittee.
+- RULE 45.
+Elected Officers. (a) The House shall elect its Speaker from among its membership. - (b) The House shall elect its Speaker Pro Tempore from among its membership who shall perform such duties as the Speaker may assign. - (c) The House shall elect a Principal Clerk, who shall continue in office until another is elected.
+The Speaker may appoint a Reading Clerk and shall appoint a Sergeant-at-Arms, both of whom shall serve at the Speaker's pleasure.
+The Principal Clerk, Reading Clerk, and Sergeant-at-Arms shall have and perform duties and responsibilities, not inconsistent with these rules, as the Speaker may assign.
+Unless directed otherwise by the Speaker on behalf of the House, the Principal Clerk or an employee designated by the Principal Clerk shall receive House bills not approved by the Governor.

+RULE 46.
+Assistants to Principal Clerk and Sergeant-at-Arms. - The Principal Clerk and the Sergeant-at-Arms may appoint, with the approval of the Speaker, such assistants as may be necessary to the efficient discharge of the duties of their respective offices.

+RULE 47.
+Speaker's Staff; Chaplain; and Pages. - (a) The Speaker may appoint one or more staff members to the Speaker, a Chaplain of the House, and pages to wait upon the sessions of the House.

-- (b) Each member shall be assigned a secretary, unless the member has a standing committee or permanent subcommittee clerk to serve as secretary. - (c) The selection and retention of clerks and secretaries shall be the sole prerogative of the individual member or members.
-Such clerks and secretaries shall file initial applications for employment with the Principal Clerk and shall receive compensation as prescribed by the Legislative Services Commission.
-The employment period of clerks and secretaries shall commence not earlier than the convening date of the General Assembly and shall terminate not later than the final adjournment or recess of the General Assembly unless employment for an extended period is approved by the Speaker.
-The clerks and secretaries shall adhere to such uniform rules and regulations not inconsistent with these Rules regarding hours and other conditions of employment as the Legislative Services Commission shall fix by appropriate regulations.
+- When the House is not in session, the pages shall be under the (b) supervision of the Supervisor of Pages. - (c) The Speaker, at the request of a member, may appoint honorary pages. - RULE 48.
+Member's Staff. (a) Each standing committee and permanent subcommittee shall have a committee assistant.
+The committee assistant to a standing committee or permanent subcommittee shall serve as staff to the chair of the standing committee or permanent subcommittee. - (b) Each member shall be assigned a legislative assistant, unless the member has a committee assistant to serve as legislative assistant. - The selection and retention of committee assistants, legislative assistants, and office assistants shall be the sole prerogative of the individual member or members.
+Such staff shall file initial applications for employment with the Principal Clerk and shall receive compensation as prescribed by the Legislative Services Commission.
+The employment period of such staff shall commence not earlier than the convening date of the General Assembly and shall terminate not later than the final adjournment or recess of the General Assembly unless employment for an extended period is approved by the Speaker.
+The committee assistants, legislative assistants, and office assistants shall adhere to such uniform rules and regulations not inconsistent with these rules regarding hours and other conditions of employment as the Legislative Services Commission shall fix by appropriate regulations.

 RULE 49.
-Compensation of Clerks and Secretaries. - No clerk, laborer, or other person employed or appointed under Rules 47, 48, and 49 hereof shall receive during such employment, appointment, or service, any compensation from any department of the State government, and there shall not be voted, paid, or awarded any additional pay, bonus, or gratuity to any of them; but they shall receive only the pay now provided by law for such duties and services.
+Compensation of Legislative Assistants. - No clerk, committee assistant, legislative assistant, office assistant, or other person employed or appointed under Rules 46, 47, and 48 hereof shall receive during such employment, appointment, or service any compensation from any department of the State government, and there shall not be voted, paid, or awarded any additional pay, bonus, or gratuity to any of them; but they shall receive only the pay now provided by law for such duties and services.
+This rule shall not apply to employment, appointment, or service or to the receipt of compensation or additional pay, bonus, or gratuity from another department of State government between regular sessions of the General Assembly.